Mila Delicious Pilafa de Tripoli PDO (Apples)

 On February 22, 1900, Elias was ten-year-old and he boarded the ship MAASDAM bound for New York, dreaming of a better life on the Promised Land, as America was then called.

 He lived and worked in Morris, Illinois, acquiring his own grocery store.
-In his thirties he is repatriated when a letter arrived from his village in America, informing him that his mother is seriously ill.
+At the age of 30 he is repatriated when a letter arrived from his village in America, informing him that his mother is seriously ill.
 Without a second thought he arrives at the port of New York and takes the first boat to be near his sick mother.

 The journey of the Pilafa apple begins…

-Leaving for Greece, Elias got from a greengrocer a few Golden Russet apples (a rare variety that thrives in North New York), for food on the boat.
+Leaving for Greece, Elias got a few Golden Russet apples (a rare variety that thrives in North New York) from a greengrocer, for food on the boat.

-In his long journey to his homeland, the idea was born to keep and transport seeds to his birthplace, to produce his own apples, although he was neither an agronomist nor a farmer.
+In his long journey to his homeland, the idea was born and he kept seeds to replant them at his birthplace.
+He achieved to produce his own apples, although he was neither an agronomist nor a farmer.

 In late February 1920, he sows the seeds in his garden in Kerasia.
 Seventeen trees are growing.
 But after a strong hail in the summer of the same year only one survives.
 E. Pilafas takes care of this small tree with love and passion and in 1928 he holds in his hands the first fruits, the apples that were later named Tripoli Delicious Pilafa.